 It is from a research project by Hokkaido University in 2012.
 As you can see Ike-Jime does make a remarkable difference.
 Suffered fish looks dull with blood spreading in the meat.
-Must be smelling by now.
-The meat is soggy, collapsing.
+Can be smelling by now.
+The meat can be soggy and collapsing.
 Closed fish looks clean, bright, and solid.

 Let’s look more closely at the aging process.

-The proper closing, Ike-Jime, and proper storage makes the aging span longer, in results, freshness lasts longer.
+The proper closing, Ike-Jime, and proper storage makes the aging period longer.
 There’s more time before decomposition, so the meat can sit to mature and develop Umami components for rich flavor.

 Umami comes from the Japanese word, a savory taste, now recognized as one of the 5 basic tastes with sweet, bitter, sour, and salty.
 Our tongue has receptors for L-glutamate.
 These amino acids in various foods are what Umami taste is based on.

 Below is a chart of the aging process.
 It depends on what fish how fast the aging process progresses.
 Some are fast and some are slow.
 Even the same fish is different by the location, by the season, and by individuals.
 But proper closing maximizes each fish aging period.

 Good sushi chefs senses the individual conditions and controls the aging process, and serve each fish at the right time.